David Ellefson: Christianity

-Controversy
+Leaked intimate videos

 On May 10, 2021, videos of Ellefson masturbating were posted on Twitter.
 The videos, recorded in 2020 by a fan that Ellefson was in correspondence with, initially led to accusations of child grooming.
 However, Ellefson and the other party both denied the accusations and stated that it was consensual adult conduct.
 An official statement released the next day from Megadeth stated that the situation was being "watched closely".
 On May 24, 2021, Dave Mustaine released a statement stating that, in light of the recent allegations and an already strained relationship, Megadeth had officially parted ways with Ellefson again.

 On May 26, 2021, Ellefson released the following statement:

 Recently, a very private video was illegally posted on the internet and false allegations were made against me.
 The actions in the video were between two consenting adults and were recorded without my knowledge.
 I am working with Scottsdale Police Department in their investigation into charges regarding revenge pornography to be filed against the person who posted this video.
 Also, my lawyers are preparing a defamation lawsuit to be filed against this person.
 This person will be prosecuted to the fullest extent of the law.
 I am taking this time to be with my family.
 I wish my bandmates the best with their upcoming tour.